2020 Gold Britannia 1oz Coin

 Why it was launched

-I bet they’re pleased they did now, as the Gold Britannia has grown into one of the most popular coins globally, successfully spreading the MInt’s name worldwide.
-While the Britannia certainly dominates the UK market, the Krugerrand still holds great recognition and appeal, especially on the continent.
+I bet they’re pleased they did now, as the 1oz Gold Britannia has grown into one of the most popular coins globally, successfully spreading the Mint’s name worldwide.
+While the Britannia gold coin certainly dominates the UK market, the Krugerrand still holds great recognition and appeal, especially on the continent.
 The Royal Mint’s desire to appeal to the global market was demonstrated when the Britannia swapped from a 22 carat coin to fine gold (24 carats) in 2013.
-Te lucrative and expanding Asian precious metals market generally will only buy pure gold.
+The lucrative and expanding Asian precious metals market generally will only buy pure gold.

 We often get asked “Gold Britannias or Gold Sovereigns – which is the best investment?”, so learn more in our YouTube video.